JonBetts/ssplus-wiki/Escrow:-Creating-a-deposit.md

 * `extras/` client-specific stuff not related to this client
 * `sql/` everything _except_ `clean/` and `views.sql`

-Finally, dump all relevant qat schemas and include those in a separate folder.
+Finally, use the `dwn-db` script to dump all relevant qat schemas and include those in a separate folder.

 # Bundle and deposit
 * Archive the deposit you've compiled, e.g.